qawemlilo/node-blogger/posts/2013-5-31_using-nodejs-to-join-audio-files.md

 Today I decided to clean up and organise files on my windows machine at work.
 This process involved deleting files I no longer have use for and grouping the rest in folders.
 So I ended up with folders for audio, video, projects, ebooks, e.t.c.

 One of the folders that I opened contained about 50 small mp3 files.
 Before deleting the files I had to play them just to make sure they didn't contain anything important.
 What do I know, turns out they are clips of a DHH(the RoR creator) interview - please don't ask me how they got to my computer.
-He's quite an opinionated guy and I decided I wanted to keep the files.
+He's quite an opinionated guy so I decided to keep the files.
 But 50 files?
 Wouldn't it be nice if I could glue them together into a single file?
 Well, being the hacker that I am I popped open my terminal and started writing a program.

 I broke down the task to two main parts.

  1. Read and sort the files according to their sequence
  2. Some how combine the files and write them to a single file

 The first part turned out to be quite easy because the files were named with a date/time stamp in the following format: `Mon Jan 03 10;02;07 2011.mp3`.
 This meant that I could extract the time from the file names and sort them accordingly.
 To simplify this further I decided to rename the files with an easier format for sorting - for this I created the `rename.js` file: